IowaDave/Arduino-Uno-Using-an-ATmega328/README.md

 It's a trick by those bootloader-code-writin' rascals to get an Uno to work with a non-Pico '328.
 As the two variants are so nearly alike, this workaround appears largely useful and fairly benign.
 I am glad to partake of it.
 Just keep in mind the difference involving the Brown-Out Detector.
 [Footnote #2](#footnote-2).

 It means you can write just about any Arduino Uno code and then upload it to the '328 mounted on the board by simply clicking the "Upload" arrow icon, or from the menu bar with Sketch > upload.
-And here is the Blink example program, uploaded that way and blinking away!
+And here is the Blink example program, uploaded as usual and blinking away!

 ![ATmega328 on an Uno](./images/ATmega328_in_Uno.png)
 <br>**An ATmega328, not-P, running the Blink demo program in an Arduino Uno clone board**